Terms of Service

-2. If, prior to using Upsolve, I believe that Upsolve gave me any legal advice, opinion or recommendation about my legal rights, remedies, defenses, options, selection of forms or strategies, I will not proceed with this purchase, and any purchase that I do make will be null and void.
+2. If, prior to using Upsolve, I believe that Upsolve gave me any legal advice, opinion or recommendation about my legal rights, remedies, defenses, options, selection of forms or strategies, I will not proceed with using Upsolve, and any use of Upsolve that I do make will be null and void.

 3. I understand that these Terms require the use of arbitration on an individual basis to resolve disputes, rather than jury trials or class actions, and also limit the remedies available to me in the event of a dispute as described in the Upsolve Arbitration Agreement, contained in Paragraph 16 of these Terms of Service.